Control-C/umbra/README.md

 # Umbra Module

+For Google AI Hackathon

+Build a creative app that uses Google’s Generative AI tools.
+Push the boundaries of what Gen AI apps can do with Gemini!

+## Disclaimer: MVP Code Ahead 🚧

+Welcome to my MVP (Minimum Viable Product) code, where speed meets creativity!
+This code was whipped up faster than your favorite coffee, so it’s designed to work—not win any “Best Practices” awards.
+It might not be pretty, it might not be perfect, but it gets the job done.
+Maintenance?
+We’ll cross that bridge when we get there.
+For now, enjoy the ride! 🚀

+Feel free to tweak it if you want!

 ## Overview

 The **Umbra** module is a powerful tool designed to redact Personally Identifiable Information (PII) from textual data locally using an AI language model.
 This redacted text can then be securely sent to **Gemini** in the cloud for various generative tasks.
 Once a response is returned, Umbra seamlessly reintroduces the redacted PII back into the original document, ensuring data integrity and confidentiality throughout the process.